SnowConvert AI - SQL Server-Azure Synapse Functional Differences

 $$;

-• Check the data type that could not be found and update it in the RETURNS TABLE statement.
+• The user should check which is the correct data type that could not be found and change it in the RETURNS TABLE statement definition.

 CREATE OR ALTER PROCEDURE modifiablecursorTest